Tutorial Session Three (Part 1) Semi-variograms

 For the coalmine data, the average inter-sample spacing is around 440 metres, with a mode at around 225 metres.

-When the calculation is finished you will be given the opportunity to see the final graphs.
 New menus will appear at the top of the screen:

 This dialog lists all of the semi-variograms which have been calculated (and for which the routine found pairs of samples).
 You may plot any combination of these calculated semi-variograms on the screen at once.
 Next to each calculated semi-variogram is a check box.
 At the top of the dialog, you will see the message “You may select one or more of these at one time”.
 Check the boxes for the ones you want to plot.

 At the right hand side of the dialog, you will see two small graphs.
 These indicate the type of graph you can plot.
 There are two ways in which the graph can be plotted.
-Firstly as a symbol for each calculated point on the graph.
-The symbol size is proportional to the number of pairs of samples which have been averaged to obtain that point.

 This display is produced as follows:

-q For each calculated semi-variogram, we join the first point to the third, the third to the fifth and so on.
+{#} For each calculated semi-variogram, we join the first point to the third, the third to the fifth and so on.

-q The second point is joined to the fourth, the fourth to the sixth and so on.
+{#} The second point is joined to the fourth, the fourth to the sixth and so on.

-q The area between these two lines is shaded.
+{#} The area between these two lines is shaded.

 This display is easier to interpret, especially for beginners.
 It does not, however, give any information about the number of pairs of samples in each interval.
 One single pair of samples giving an erratic high point can seriously distort the shaded graph.
 The best combination, perhaps, is to use the shaded graph to get an idea of shape, possible anisotropy etc, then use the symbol graphs to do the actual modelling.